 There will be two ways to participate in my clinic.

 Membership.
-For an annual fee (which I would like to have payable quarterly or in full for a discount), patients who enroll will have priority with scheduling; no charge for phone or email consultations; discounts on procedure costs; and follow up visits for the year at $20/visit; have telephone access to me after hours, and be eligible for home visits when appropriate, at my discretion.
+For an annual fee (which I would like to have payable in full for a discount, but can arrange quarterly payments at a higher rate), patients who enroll will have priority with scheduling; no charge for phone or email consultations; discounts on procedure costs; follow up visits for the year at $25/visit; have non-emergent telephone access to me or my assistant after hours; and be eligible for home visits when appropriate, at my discretion.